friveraortiz/PhD_Thesis/README.md

 It includes three folders:
 ```
 2.1 Databases: Contains the files to create the databases for the HRM and the FRL software systems.

 2.2 Systems:   Contains the files with the JAVA source code for the HRM, the FRL and
                the ObtainRandomActivities software systems.

-2.2 Manuals:   Contains the documents with the instructions to install in your computer the HRM,
+2.2 Manuals:   Contains the documents with the instructions to install on your computer the HRM,
                FRL and the ObtainRandomActivities software systems.
 ```